Vizzuality/trase-api-shim/infrastructure/README.md

     ```
 - `GITHUB_TOKEN=...
 GITHUB_OWNER=.. terraform apply -var-file=vars/terraform.tfvars`

+#### DNS changes

+After the cloud functions and the load balancer are provisioned, an A type record needs to added to the DNS of the required domain to point to the load balancer's IP.

 ### GitHub Actions

 As part of this infrastructure, GitHub Actions are used to automatically apply code updates for the client application, API/CMS and the cloud functions.